RADeveloping/chickadeeinvest/README.md

 The [bootstrap-table](https://bootstrap-table.com/) is being being used for the index pages and is highly customizable as well.

-The SuperAdmin is not using the same API the front end is using.
-Therefore if the front end goes down, the SuperAdmin would still have access to the back end to make any changes.
+<i>The SuperAdmin is **not** using the same API the front end is using.
+Therefore if the front end goes down, the SuperAdmin would still have access to the back end to make any changes.</i>

 There is too much to explain regarding the MVC in ASP.NET that wouldn't be beneficial to include here, however Microsoft's [Documentation](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/controller-methods-views?view=aspnetcore-6.0) is a great resource to refer to.